 The binder includes a loose leaf sheet for each Sunday, with spaces under a few headings to enter names or situations that you wish to include in the Prayers of the People.
 This sheet is provided to the prayer leader who will include your requests in the prayers they offer during the service.

 Confidential Prayer by a Prayer Chain

 Julian of Norwich has a dedicated group of people who pray in confidence for those who are ill, in distress, or otherwise in need of prayer.
-If you wish to have prayer for yourself or someone you know, please fill in the Prayer Request form, found in a Prayer Box on the table at the back of the church.
+If you wish to have prayer for yourself or someone you know, please fill in the Prayer Request form.

 For more information, contact Gayle Ascah (613-226-8161) or Marg Dumbrille (613-225-0806).